splieseis/simon-os-portfolio/README.md

 - **🎮 Console Interface:** A centralized 'Inventory Grid' navigation style inspired by RPG menus.

-- **🔍 Focus Modals:** Clicking an item opens a focused, centered overlay (No dragging, just pure focus).
+- **🔍 Focus Modals:** Clicking an item opens a focused, centered overlay with CRT effects.
+Press ESC or click outside to close.

 - **🔌 Mini-App Registry:** Built-in system to map JSON keys to interactive React components (Calculators, Converters, Games).

+- **👤 About Me Page:** Beautiful, customizable About Me page with sections for bio, skills, interests, and social links.
+Fully configurable via `src/config/about-me.ts`.

+- **📄 CV/Resume with PDF Download:** Professional CV display with PDF download button.
+Customize via `src/config/cv.ts` and place your PDF in `public/assets/`.

+- **🔗 Flexible Action System:** Each inventory item can be a direct link, iframe (for mini-apps), component overlay, or download action.
+Fully configurable and template-friendly.

 ## 🏗️ Architecture